Dienesh89/Device_emulator/README.md

 **For Desktop:** Run all these given commands in command prompt.

 # Contributing
 Contributions are welcome!
-If you find any issues or have suggestions for improvements, please submit a pull request or open an issue in the GitHub repository.# Device_emulator
+If you find any issues or have suggestions for improvements, please submit a pull request or open an issue in the GitHub repository.